celtx/selenium-testing-hcs-grid/README.md

 ## TL;DR

-If you already use Gradle and JUnit 5 for your Selenium tests, this HCS Grid requires very little disruption to your code and gradle configuration.
+If you already use Gradle and JUnit 5 for your Selenium tests, this HCS Grid requires very little disruption to your code and Gradle configuration.

 Indeed, if you wish to use it in your own code, you simply need to add our JUnit 5 test invocation interceptor to your test class (or base class) similar to: